 To protect your sending reputation and our own, we carefully monitor abuse reports so that we can immediately pinpoint any problems as they arise.
 If we detect a problem, we can re-distribute email delivery to different servers and IP addresses while we investigate the account in question.

 If you are investigated for an abuse report, you need to show that you've collected your list legitimately and that the complaint against you was made in error.
 If we can't be sure that the complaint was a mistake, we will likely have to shut down your account until you've taken steps to improve your list.

 Common Reasons For Abuse Reports

-Some abuse reports are the result of a subscriber marking mail as spam either by mistake or because they don't realize that marking mail as spam actually generates an abuse report.
+Some abuse reports are the result of a subscribed contact marking mail as spam either by mistake or because they don't realize that marking mail as spam actually generates an abuse report.

 - Stale Lists